Leslie Rangel

 Award-winning journalist, Leslie Rangel is a co-anchor for Good Day Austin.

-Leslie is not new to the Austin area, she was the crime reporter at KXAN News.
+Leslie is not new to the Austin area.
+She was previously a crime reporter here.
 Before that, Leslie had stops in Oklahoma City at KFOR and Beaumont, TX at KFDM News.
 While in Austin, Leslie's work was recognized by the Texas Associated Press of Broadcasters.
 Leslie was awarded best reporter in 2017.

 Leslie is a proud Longhorn.
 She graduated from the University of Texas at Austin with degree in Broadcast Journalism and another in Spanish Language teaching.